atxryan/cobalt/infra/templates/az-hello-world/README.md

 }
 ```

-4. Execute the following commands to set up your terraform environment.
+4. Execute the following commands to set up your terraform workspace.

 ```bash
 # This configures terraform to leverage a remote backend that will help you and your